Unspokenevil/hg-engine-wiki/Form-System-Documentation.md

 | Location  | Vivillon Form |
 |-----------|---------------|
 | Country   | Meadow        |

 </details>

 ### Aegislash Blade - TODO
 Aegislash with Stance Change will transform into Blade Form when attacking in battle, and Shield Form when not attacking in battle.

-### Pumpkaboo/Gourgeist Sizes - TODO
-Wild Pumpkaboo and Gourgeist will become one of their sizes somewhat at random, with Small, Medium, and Large each appearing 33% of the time.
-A Super size Pumpkaboo/Gourgeist is generated 1% of the time.

 ### Xerneas Active - TODO
 In battle, Xerneas turns into Active Forme.
 It reverts at the end of the battle.